 Today, Natalie is determined to stop what happened to her from happening to other young girls.
 She is part of a major lawsuit against Backpage and continues to speak out about the site.

 However, in a bright point in the report, we see how far Natalie has come since her darkest days.
 Heartwarmingly, she is the doting mother of a young daughter with another child on the way.
 And she remains in close contact with the officer who rescued her, who calls her every year on her birthday.

-See The Long Night and learn more about commercial sex exploitation here:
+See 108 Days an excerpt from The Long Night and learn more about Natalie’s harrowing experience with commercial sex exploitation here: